D34D10CK/Teaching-HEIGVD-AMT-2015-Project/report/README.md

 ### How to execute and access the application
 ### How to use the application
 ### How to update, build and deploy the application

+Building the application should be pretty straightforward.
+Deploying the application can be done on the admin console of glassfish (localhost:4848).
+Before beig able to run the application, the user must create a local mysql database named "AMTdatabase" and a user "AMTuser" with password "amtpassword".

 ### How to run the automated test procedure